rajivshah3/documentation/iot/0.1/nrf52/setup-guides/connect-bosch-sensor.md

 # Connect to a Bosch BME/BMP 280 sensor

 **The Bosch BME/BMP 280 sensors are developed specifically for mobile applications where size and low power consumption are key design constraints.
-In this guide, you connect a Bosch BME/BMP 280 sensor board to your microcontroller so that they can communicate with each other.**
+In this tutorial, you connect a Bosch BME/BMP 280 sensor board to your microcontroller so that they can communicate with each other.**

 ## Hardware